Aathishwar/C_Projects/Tcp_ Chatroom/README.md

 ```
   Server will start listening on port 8080.

-2️⃣ Start One or More Clients (in new terminals)
+- 2️⃣ Start One or More Clients (in new terminals)
 ```bash
 ./client
 ```
   Enter your username when prompted and start chatting!
+---

+##🔐 About the Encryption
+This project uses a simple XOR cipher with a shared key (0x5A) to encrypt and decrypt all messages transmitted between clients and server.
+This is not secure encryption, but it demonstrates:
+- How to obfuscate messages in transit
+- Shared-key symmetric encryption flow
+---